docker-hy/docker-hy.github.io/pages/part1/part1.md

 ```console
 $ docker container run -v "$(pwd):/mydir" youtube-dl https://imgur.com/JY5tHqr
 ```

-> Note: the Docker for Mac/Win has some magic so that the directories from our host become available for the `moby` virtual machine allowing our command to work as it would on a Linux machine.

 So a volume is simply a folder (or a file) that is shared between the host machine and the container.
 If a file in volume is modified by a program that's running inside the container the changes are also saved from destruction when the container is shut down as the file exists on the host machine.
 This is the main use for volumes as otherwise all of the files wouldn't be accessible when restarting the container.
 Volumes also can be used to share files between containers and run programs that are able to load changed files.